LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS)/mcs-overview.md

 isNew: false
 redirect from: data-reporting-meaningful-connection-score-(mcs)-meaningful-connection-score-(mcs)-overview.html
 ---
 Our mission at LivePerson is to help our clients create meaningful connections.
-We set out to find a reliable way to accurately and automatically measure the quality of the connection between brands and the entire consumer audience.
+We set out to find a reliable way to accurately and automatically measure the quality of the coversations that take place between brands and consumers.

 The result is the development of the **Meaningful Conversation Score (MCS)** - an automatic, unbiased method to measure the relationship between consumers and brands.
 The MCS evaluates and measures the overall customer relationship, solving a major issue inherent in other customer satisfaction measurements.